vishvAsa/kalpAntaram/kANe/v1p2/091_chaNDeshvara.md

 Lachima and he took additional Viśvāsadevi.

-title of Rūpanārāyana, and founded a city called Sivasimha pura, also known as Gajaratha
+title of Rūpanārāyana, and founded a city called Śivasimha pura, also known as Gajaratha

 pura.
 There is no unanimity about the chronology of the rulers of the Kārṇāta dynasty.